ciencialab/hello-world/meower/README.md

 `http://localhost:8080/meower/`

-To add first post fill in the "User name" and "Post content" fields in the "My posts" section then press "Create post" button.
+To add first post fill in the "User name" and "Post content" fields in the "My posts" section then press "Create post" button.<br>
 To add subsequent posts you don't need to fill in the "User name" field.

-To change user context simply choose the user name from dropdown list then press "Change user" button.
+To change user context simply choose the user name from dropdown list then press "Change user" button.<br>
 You can open the above link in multiple browser windows/tabs to manage multiple users conveniently.

-To start following other user fill in the "User name" field in the "Other users" section then press "Follow" button.
+To start following other user fill in the "User name" field in the "Other users" section then press "Follow" button.<br>
 To stop following other user choose him/her from subsequent list then press "Unfollow" button.

 **Using web API**